-SECTION XIII: Hearings Related to LEA Eligibility 34C.F.R. § 300.155; ARSD 24:05:2023:01 district understands it has a right to a hearing before the SEA makes any final determination regarding eligibility for funding under Part B.
+SECTION XIII: Hearings Related to LEA Eligibility 34C.F.R. § 300.155; ARSD 24:05:2023:01

-The district/cooperative and all member schools/districts understand their right to a hearing regarding any final determination of the SEA on eligibility for funding under Part B.
+The cooperative and all member districts understand their right to a hearing regarding any final determination of the SEA on eligibility for funding under Part B.